balancer/docs/docs/reference/contracts/apis/managed.md

          uint256 upperBptPriceBound)
 ```

 Returns the full circuit breaker state for a given `token`.
-A full circuit breaker state contains the current BPT price, `uint256`, the reference weight, `uint256`, the lower and upper bound of the circuit breaker, `uint256`, and the lower and upper bound price of BTP, `uint256`.
 Implemented in `ManagedPoolSettings`.

 ### `setCircuitBreakers`